the voice of a

 During this time she sang in several full length operas and musicals, and also picked up small recording gigs as a session singer.
 To this date, Auer's voice is featured on over 50 commercial records including three original off-Broadway soundtracks, and over 1000 voiceovers.

-Adjacent to her classical musical studies, Auer regularly practiced yoga and lead large group musical meditation sessions called "Kirtan concerts,” with supporting musicians on guitar, harmonium and hand drums.
+Adjacent to her classical musical studies, Auer regularly practiced yoga, and often lead large group musical meditation classes called "Kirtan concerts,” with live musicians in the class.
 She became a certified yoga instructor before she was old enough to drive a car, and her spiritual-philosophical study influenced much of her early musical exploration.

-After parting ways with her first original band Soul Kitchen Collective, Auer went on to establish herself as a powerful songwriter on her first self-released solo album, Chasing Down the Dream in 2014, under her previous name Laura Promiscuo.
-She opened for Melody Gardot at Philadelphia's World Cafe Live and toured her debut album all across the United States with a kickoff show at Bethlehem’s Musikfest.
-She won The Philadelphia Songwriters Contest in 2016 and was discovered by three-time Grammy winning producer Tim Sonnefeld, who began developing her original songs with heavier orchestral production to support her wide vocal range.
-Auer relocated to Los Angeles where she performed with Sonnefeld at hotspot music venues like Pour Vous, The Viper Room, Hotel Cafe, and The Peppermint Club.
+After parting ways with her first original band Soul Kitchen Collective, Auer went on to establish herself as a powerful songwriter on her first self-released solo album, Chasing Down the Dream in 2014, under her former name Laura Promiscuo.
+She opened for Melody Gardot at Philadelphia's World Cafe Live and toured across the United States with a kickoff show at Bethlehem’s Musikfest.
+She won The Philadelphia Songwriters Contest in 2016 and was discovered by three-time Grammy winning producer Tim Sonnefeld, who began developing her original songs with heavier orchestral production to support her full vocal range and world music influences.
+Auer then relocated to Los Angeles where she performed with Sonnefeld at hotspot music venues like Pour Vous, The Viper Room, and Hotel Cafe.

-In 2018, Disney took interest in one of Auer's songs for their 2020 Mulan remake, which inspired her to write more music specifically for her soprano voice type in this "Disney-esque" style.
-Auer sought out a composer for her lyrics and met artist/producer Jaron Samuel.
-The songwriting duo (credited as Jaron & Auer) hit it off and wrote several songs a week until they had a new original musical with a full soundtrack and franchise of characters.
+In 2018, Disney took interest in one of Auer's songs for the 2020 Mulan remake, which inspired her to write more music specifically for her soprano voice in this "Disney-esque" style.
+Auer sought out a composer for her lyrics and met Jaron Samuel.
+The songwriting duo (now credited as Jaron & Auer) hit it off and wrote several songs a week until they had a new original musical with a full soundtrack and franchise of characters.
 Auer then wrote the screenplay for animation and also voices the principal character, giving way to the start of an exciting multi-hyphenate career in music and entertainment.